cccttt10/bloggy/README.md

 - Third-Party Login

 > It is convenient for users if the application supports third-party login.
-In the future, we may consider implement this feature to allow users login into our applicaiton through Google or Github.
+In the future, we may consider implement this feature to allow users login into our application through Google or Github.

 ## Contributions

-- Chuntong Gao (Tech Lead)
+- Chuntong Gao

-> Chuntong is the tech lead in the team as he has the expertise in web development.
+> Chuntong set up the scaffolding for the project as he has the expertise in web development.
 He clearly set the requirements and decided technologies used in the application.
-He contributed both frontend and backend as well as solved many challenge problems througout the term.
+He contributed both frontend and backend as well as solved many challenging problems throughout the term.

-- Bolin Wang (developer)
+- Bolin Wang

 > Bolin is the backend developer in the team.
 She mainly worked on the the CRUD operations with typescript.
-She also drawed the prototypes of our appliation.
+She also drew the prototypes of our.

-- Kerry Zhou (developer)
+- Kerry Zhou

 > Kerry is the frontend developer in the team.
 He mainly worked on the UI components and styles of the application.
 He was also responsible for the deployment of the application.

-- Max Song (developer)
+- Max Song

-> Max is the frontend developoer in the team.
+> Max is the frontend developer in the team.
 He mainly works on the UI components and interfaces used to connect backend.
-He was aslo responsible for the documentation and project management in the team.
+He was also responsible for the documentation and project management in the team.